 Fraud, when used to accomplish rape, is often used by a manipulative person over someone with less power.
 The defendant may be an employer promising a victim a pay raise or promotion.
 Defendant may be a police officer threatening to arrest a victim.
 Defendant may also be a bank officer threatening to initiate foreclosure proceedings on the victim’s home or an immigration officer threatening to deport a victim.
 In other words, the victim’s cooperation is not volunteered or of her (or his) own free will.

 Fraud can also be through trickery, i.e. a defendant convincing a victim that the two are married and hence sexual intercourse is legal, despite the victim’s age.
-Other times, the victim is unable to give her (or his) consent, because the victim is mentally unable, the victim is too drugged up or drunk, or the victim is unconscious.
+Other times, the victim is unable to give her (or his) consent because the victim is under the age of 18, mentally unable, the victim is too drugged up or drunk, or the victim is unconscious.

 When the victim asks that the defendant use a condom, this in and of itself does not establish consent unless there are additional facts the defendant can point to to show consent (Penal Code § 261.7).
 Likewise, a victim can initially agree to have sexual intercourse, but then withdraw that consent so that rape follows if the withdrawal of consent is done is such a sufficient manner that defendant knew or should have known consent was withdrawn.